The Complete Guide to Hiking the Inca Trail to Machu Picchu in 2024

 Arrival in Cusco

 Alejandro Velasco Astete International Airport (CUZ) is the main airport in Cusco, serving both domestic and international travelers.
-The airport is located approximately 3.5 miles from Cusco’s city center, Plaza de Armas.
+The airport is located approximately 3.5 miles (5.6 kilometers) from Cusco’s city center, Plaza de Armas.
 With no traffic, it takes 15 to 20 minutes via taxi from Plaza de Armas to get to and from the airport.
 For domestic flights to and from Lima, we encourage all adventurers to arrive at the airport a minimum of 1.5 hours before the departure time.

 Cusco Hotels and Accommodations